Secrets to Finally Beating Limescale

 - Limescale is also almost always likely to build up in your kitchen appliances.
 You can use a cup of either lemon juice or vinegar to clear out any limescale build-up in your dishwasher or washing machine.
 Just pour in a cup of either and let the appliance run empty for one whole cycle.
 This will clear any limescale, though you might need to repeat this step to achieve the best results.

-- Another appliance that is likely to build up limescale is your kettle.
+- Another appliance that is likely to build up limescale in your kettle.
 You’ll want to use a natural acidic product to beat the bacteria in here, as chemical products can damage or linger, making your kettle unsafe.
 Just fill it up a quarter of the way with either lemon juice or white vinegar and leave it to sit for an hour.
 When you return, fill the rest of the kettle with water and bring to the boil.
-Finally just rinse thoroughly with clean water and repeat if necessary!
+Finally, just rinse thoroughly with clean water and repeat if necessary!

 - Did you know the acid in fizzy drinks can also help to dissolve limescale?
 If you can’t find any vinegar or lemon juice in your cupboards, reach for a bottle of fizzy pop to tackle limescale instead!